akuadane/akuadane.github.io/_pages/about.md

 ---
 About me
 ======
 I am a master’s student pursuing data science at Fordham University.
 Prior to this, I worked at Turing as a consultant software engineer for OpenAI.
-As an aspiring data scientist with a background in software engineering, I’m interested in utilizing machine learning and data analysis tools to provide solutions.
+As an aspiring data scientist with a background in software engineering, I’m interested in utilizing machine learning and data analysis tools to provide solutions 🪛.

 A data-driven personal website
 ======